-Veterans United has a limited branch network — which may be an issue if you prefer face-to-face dealings.
-However, its online facilities are slick and are backed up by 24/7 telephone support.
+Based in Columbus, Missouri, Veterans United has a limited branch network, which may be an issue if you prefer an in-person home buying process.
+However, its online services are slick and backed up by 24/7 telephone support.

 If you wish, you can upload your documents securely and complete your VA mortgage application online.
 You can also:

-- Complete a part application, save it and return later to finish it off
+- Complete a partial loan application, save it, and return later to finish it off

 - Use mobile devices as well as home and office computers